wizarddata/Blue-Wizard-Mod/README.md

 # Blue-Wizard-Mod
- Open source bluetooth controller for the Kinesis Advantage line of keyboards using the BlueMicro firmware.
+ Open source bluetooth controller for the Kinesis Advantage and Advantage 2 line of keyboards using the BlueMicro firmware.

  STATUS